 Trip to Micronesia can be a trip to many different worlds – each of the main islands have distinctively separate cultures and traditions.
 Palau’s lovely landscape shelters Micronesia’s richest flora and fauna, including the famous jellyfish lake where you can snorkel (carefully!) among millions of fragile stingless jellyfish.
 Palau is also the most modern of the islands and known for its friendly locals.
 Pohnpei is verdant, unspoiled and quiet.
 Kosrae is strikingly beautiful and unrelentingly easygoing.
 The colorful and vivacious Chuuk (Truk) is known for its WWII wrecks.
 Yap is the most traditional of the islands with cultural norms that have disappeared elsewhere.
 While the islands are all unique, all share the beauty of the location and the exceptional diving.

-Palau’s clear water channels can be dived onboard the Palau Aggressor, Tropic Dancer, the Big Blue Explorer and the two Ocean Hunters or, starting 2012 the new Palau Siren.
+Palau’s clear water channels can be dived onboard the Palau Aggressor, Tropic Dancer, the Big Blue Explorer and the two Ocean Hunters or the new Palau Siren.
+Chuuk will get another liveaboard in the end of 2014, the Truk Siren.
 For Chuuk’s wrecks, choose between Pacific Explorer and Truk Odyssey.
 Ocean Hunter III also features an occasional longer voyage taking in islands not usually in the Palau itineraries.
 If you prefer to be land-based, we represent the best dive resorts on the islands.